txmboslxce-ai/FantraxLeagueManager/README.md

 2. Run the initialization script: `python init_production_db.py`
 3. Restart the application

+## Shipping the Existing SQLite Database

+This repository is currently configured to commit the `fantasy_league.db` file so that a snapshot of the current league state can be deployed directly (the `.gitignore` rule for `*.db` is overridden for this specific filename).
+Be aware:

+- SQLite is single-file and not ideal for concurrent production usage; prefer PostgreSQL in real production.
+- If you later migrate to PostgreSQL, set `DATABASE_URL` and run `flask db upgrade` plus appropriate data import.

+## Automatic Admin Creation

+On application startup, if no admin user exists, the app creates one:

+- Username: `admin`
+- Email: `admin@example.com`
+- Password: value of `DEFAULT_ADMIN_PASSWORD` env var, else `admin`

+Change this password immediately after first login in production.

 ## File Structure

 - `migrations/` - Database migration files (commit these)